 - available from your health care provider, Public Health, and participating pharmacies

 - proven to reduce the number of doctor visits, hospitalizations and deaths related to the flu

 - different each year because the virus changes frequently

 Each year, the influenza vaccine is offered by Public Health through community clinics at a variety of locations throughout Hastings and Prince Edward counties, and also through booked appointments.

 Flu season peaks in the late fall.
 Be sure to get your shot as soon as it is available, because it takes two weeks to take effect.

 Where to get the Shot

 The vaccine is available at no cost to any person over the age of six months who lives, works or attends school in Ontario.
-The influenza vaccine is also available through participating pharmacists (except for children under age five), and your health care provider.
+The influenza vaccine is available through participating pharmacists (except for children under age two), and your health care provider.

 There are two types of flu shots available for individuals over age 65, the standard flu shot, and the high dose.
-While the high dose is not available at pharmacies, any individual age five and over can receive the standard dose flu shot at a participating pharmacy.
-To receive the higher dose flu shot (available only to those over 65), individuals must visit a primary care provider or Public Health.
+To receive the higher dose flu shot (available only to those over 65), individuals must visit a primary care provider or a participating pharmacy.